WVC Industrial Technology - Electronics

 Intro to Computerized Controls and PLCs

 Introduction to programmable logic controllers (PLCs).
 Includes practical lab work on industrial PLC controls.
 Basic ladder logic programming skills and installation methods will be introduced.
-Students experiment with a PLC controller/simulator and mechanically controlled systems with physical inputs and outputs to reinforce concepts.
+Experiment with a PLC controller/simulator and mechanically controlled systems with physical inputs and outputs to reinforce concepts.
 Prerequisites: ELTRO 121 or instructor's permission.

 ELTRO 202 2 credits